-The Authority's staff, following directions from the Board of Commissioners and the Director, has been involved in a variety of capital projects throughout the year.
+During 2018, the Authority's staff, worked with the Board of Commissioners and the Director to define an appropriate range for the general fund unassigned fund balance.
+In addition to this, the Board of Commissioners approved implementation and transition to a capital project fund.
+Past capital improvement projects were budgeted and expensed within the general fund.
+A majority of capital projects span multiple years making the fit within the general fund annual budget less than ideal.
+As of year end the new Capital Project Fund was set up and all open capital improvement projects were transitioned.
+The following information summarizes several of the more significant projects.
 These projects reflect the Authority's ongoing commitment to providing quality public recreational facilities and services in a well-maintained and safe environment to the citizens of Southeast Michigan.
-The major activities and accomplishments during 2017 included:
+The major activities and accomplishments during 2018 included: